-Choosing a financial adviser is an important decision that can have big consequences.
-If you pick a good one they can help set you up for long-term wealth and peace of mind.
-If you pick a bad one, you may lose your life savings.
+Choosing a financial adviser is an important decision that can have major consequences.
+If you pick a good one, they can help set you up for long-term wealth and peace of mind.
+Pick a bad one, and you could lose some or all of your life savings.

 ASIC Financial Advisers’ Register

 Fortunately, there are systems in place to help protect consumers.
-Financial advisers in Australia must either be licensed by the Australian Securities and Investments Commission (ASIC) or be an authorised representative of an Australian Financial services Licence (AFSL) holder (such as a registered company).
+Financial advisers in Australia must either be licensed by the Australian Securities and Investments Commission (ASIC) or be an authorised representative of an Australian Financial Services Licence (AFSL) holder (such as a registered company).

 However, an ASIC licence is issued at a point in time and doesn’t guarantee the quality of an adviser’s services.
-Even if a financial services adviser is licensed, it’s important to be aware of potential warning signs that their services may not be high quality or that they could even be unethical.
+Even if a financial adviser is licensed, it’s important to be aware of potential warning signs that their services may not be high quality or that they could even be unethical.

-ASIC Banned and Disqualified Persons’ Register
+ASIC Banned and Disqualified Persons Register

 Here are some common warning signs and tips for how to avoid problems when choosing a financial adviser.

-Warning sign 1: An adviser not having an AFSL licence
+Warning sign 1: An adviser not having an AFSL

 Warning sign 2: A financial adviser asking you to pay investment money directly into their account